mfcovington/Perl-PrereqInstaller/README.md

     Initializes a new Module::Extract::Install object.

-- check\_modules( FILE )
+- check\_modules( FILES )

-    Analyzes FILE to generate a list of modules explicitly loaded in FILE and identifies which are not currently installed.
+    Analyzes FILES to generate a list of modules explicitly loaded in FILES and identifies which are not currently installed.
 Subsequent calls of this method will continue adding to the lists of modules that are not installed (or already installed).

 - cpanm